 As a heads-up for Japanese learners, be aware that using 俺 could make you sound inadvertently cocky. 俺 can also be tricky to master for second-language learners, because it doesn't sound natural unless you speak Japanese really fluidly and effortlessly. 俺 can sound awkward when other elements in a sentence don't match the aggressiveness and masculinity of 俺.
 Compare the two sentences below:

 - Who the heck ate my pudding?!

-Pronouns aside, the other words make the masculinity of these sentences completely different.
-The verb 食う is a more gruff way of saying 食べる.
-Also, notice the usage/omission of は and だよ, which add or subtract aggressiveness.
+Pronouns aside, other words in these sentences completely change the degree of masculinity they convey: 食う is a gruffer way of saying 食べる, and the inclusion or omission of は and だよ increases or reduces the nuance of aggressiveness.

 When I was growing up, most boys transitioned from 僕 to 俺 in early elementary school, but these days boys seem to be using it as early as three years old.

 These details matter when trying to match your tone to 俺.
 If we switched 僕 and 俺, the sentences wouldn't sound as natural.